IslandViewPTA/islandview-pta-site/content/news/2021-2-newsletter.md

 We’ll do our best to make sure everyone is included, so snap away!
 Thank you!

+{{< fig src="march-pta-mtg.png" align="center" class="max-w-xs" >}}

+## Next PTA Meeting is March 8

+**Reserve time in your calendar now to attend the March PTA meeting.**

+Join us on Monday, March 8 at 6 PM via Zoom for another opportunity to connect and contribute to the meaningful efforts of the Island VIew PTA!

+##

 {{< fig src="boxtops_feb.jpg" align="center" class="max-w-xs" >}}

 ## Box Tops Benefit Island View